iogbole/israelo/_posts/2022-07-22-continuous-profiling.md

 Continuous **distributed** profiling is the next disruptor of observability.
 When combined with recent advances in eBPF (particularly in the Linux user space), Continuous distributed profiling (with emphasis on **distributed**) will truly enable DevOps and SRE engineers to probe their applications (i.e. user space events) and infrastructure (hardware, network performance, security) without knowing the questions to ask in advance.
 It is the bedrock for “truly” discovering unknown unknowns in a distributed microservices architecture, but only a few observability vendors are doing it well.
 In fact, none of the big observability players has harnessed the power of eBPF in Continuous **distributed** profiling.
 As a matter of fact, only a few have continuous profiling features, let alone on eBPF.

-**Why?**
+## Why?

-Because (IMHO), most of the big observability players do profiling by instrumentation, which is synonymous with a driver who frequently takes his/her eyes off the road.
-Profiling by instrumentation is built on the principle of taking system snapshots based on certain pre-configured events—this is analogous to a security guard on duty who only wakes up from his sleep when someone knocks at his gate.
+Because most of the big observability players do profiling by instrumentation, which is synonymous with a driver who frequently takes his/her eyes off the road.
+Profiling by instrumentation is built on the principle of taking system snapshots based on certain pre-define events or frequency, this is analogous to a security guard on duty who only wakes up from his sleep when someone knocks at his gate.
 Dangerous.
 This is why organisations need an observability solution that continuously profiles their workloads.

 Furthermore, I have lost track of how many times I've had to set up instrumentation agents to decrease snapshot collection owing to overhead concerns.
 It is always a difficult decision because the customer would like to get the profiled call graphs during a performance issue, but you cannot have the agent collect snapshots aggressively during this time because it exacerbates the performance issue.